ruslo/hunter/docs/creating-new/autotools.rst

     )

 In the above example, package ``foo`` generates a file ``foo.pc`` in the autotools build.
-CMake then uses ``foo.pc`` to generate a CMake config file ``fooConfig.cmake``.
+Hunter then uses ``foo.pc`` to generate a CMake config file ``fooConfig.cmake``.
 Now, our dependent project ``Bar`` has a much simpler ``CMakeLists.txt``: